BOTMAKERS4/Professor-Bot/README.md

 ```
 Get help regarding setting up
-your MAFIABOT in our official
+your PROFESSORBOT in our official
 support Group and get updates
 notifications in Update Channel.
 ```